code-for-coffee/win10-ubuntu-bash-node-mongo-mysql-env/README.md

 This is a setup guide use Ubuntu Bash on Windows and Linux binaries for applications (versus native Windows applications).
 This guide has been tested on 64-bit Windows on Windows 10.
 We're going to use the _apt_ package manager to install a few tools.
 You might remember using `brew` to do this in Mac OS X earlier during the cohort.
 Because each environment and application is different, we have provided a few scripts in this repository to help make life easier.
 Everyone will need to follow steps one; however, steps two, three, and four may be used as needed.

+> **Requirements**: Your computer must be running Windows 10 and have a 64-bit processor.
+The Ubuntu Bash is not available on any prior versions of Windows.

 ## Outline

 1. Set Windows to Developer Mode